zrelja/HomeIOT/README.md

 # HomeIOT
-Home automation with IOT, using networked ESP32 microcontroller
+Home automation with IOT, using networked ESP32 microcontrollers.

+Goal is to detect a movement and send a image to the object recognition API.<br/>
+If a person is on the image, openhab2 sends a message to mobile phone via Telegram API.<br/>

 Hardware: